 Note: Newer computers with SSD drives have no movable parts and therefore have no RPM.

 2. RPM can also refer to the revolutions per minute a computer case fan or heatsink fan spins.
 With a high RPM, the fan will move more air or remove more heat from the computer or processor.
-However, as you increase the RPM of a fan, you will also notice an increase in noise or decibel (dBa).
+However, keep in mind that as you increase the RPM of a fan the noise or decibel (dBa) also increases.

 - A comptuers fan RPM can be measured using software tools such as HWMonitor.